labgem/pan2met/README.md

 ## Metabolism knowledge base configuration

-There is several alternative currently under exploration to serve as a basis for the pathway knowledge base.
+There are two alternatives currently under exploration to serve as a basis for the pathway knowledge base.

 ### Configure a SQLite backend for BioPAX RDFs